xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2>Lab News</h2>

-[04/2026] Dr. Xingchen Zhang has joined the UKRI AIRR User Advisory Group (UAG) as a core member.
+[04/2026] Dr. Xingchen Zhang has joined the DSIT/UKRI AIRR User Advisory Group (UAG) as a core member.

 [04/2026] Our paper **DualTTrack: Improving Information Flow Consistency in Multi-Object Tracking via Dual-Track Matching and Recovery** has been accepted by Information Processing and Management.